Amazon's tax-free European profits drop after IRS clamp-down

 The three companies declared profit of less than 53 million euros.
 They are liable to Luxembourg corporate income tax and had a combined charge of 11 million euros in 2013, accounts filed this week show.

-By having these three units pay large fees to Amazon Europe Holding, which is tax exempt, Amazon minimizes its total tax bill.
+By having these three units pay large fees to Amazon Europe Holding, which is tax exempt, Amazon minimises its total tax bill.

 Including Amazon Europe Holding, the main Luxembourg-based subsidiaries reported profits of 209 million euros, meaning a profit margin of 1.3 percent on European sales.
 The group’s margin is 0.7 percent, according to Amazon’s annual report.